 Research interests include the archaeology of Qumran, the Dead Sea Scrolls, virtual reality, digital modeling, archaeology of the Second Temple Period, Hebrew and Aramaic, literary criticism, biblical studies, Aramaic targums, the Bar Kokhba Rebellion, and classical Judaean numismatics.

 Publications and Appearances

 Dr. Cargill was married to his partner, Roslyn, on March 20, 2010.
-He has a daughter, Talitha, and a son, MacLaren, and resides in Iowa City, IA.
+He has a daughter, Talitha; a son, MacLaren; and fraternal twins – a son, Quincy; and a daughter, Rory Kate.
+He resides in Iowa City, IA.
 He is a Mensan and spends much of his spare time computing, reading, and hiking.

 Full CV here.

 [bobcargill and XKV8R are Dr. Robert Cargill of The University of Iowa (and formerly of UCLA).]